I Think I Love You: Year-end charts

-All-time charts
+Certifications

+Andy Williams version

+In 1971 American singer Andy Williams released Love Story, an album made up almost entirely of cover versions.
+His own version of “I Think I Love You” was included on the album.
+Confusingly, the album was retitled Home Lovin’ Man for its UK release, and an entirely different album with the title “Love Story” made an appearance there.

 Voice of the Beehive version

 In 1991, Anglo-American alternative rock band Voice of the Beehive recorded "I Think I Love You" for their second studio album, Honey Lingers (1991).
 Issued through London Records, it was released as the second single from the album on September 16, 1991, and was produced by Don Was.
 Their version of the song peaked at number 25 on the UK Singles Chart in October 1991.
 The single also reached number 12 on the Australian Singles Chart in March 1992.